opendocsg/slw-judgments-backfill/2014_SGHC_206/report.md

 **The decision of the court**

-29     In the Court of Appeal decision of _John Reginald Stott Kirkham and others v Trane US Inc and others_ [2009] 4 SLR(R) 428 (“ _John Reginald v Trane_ ”), it was held that the following elements had to be considered in determining whether an anti-suit injunction should be granted:
+29     In the Court of Appeal decision of _John Reginald Stott Kirkham and others v Trane US Inc and others_ <span class="citation">[2009] 4 SLR(R) 428</span> (“ _John Reginald v Trane_ ”), it was held that the following elements had to be considered in determining whether an anti-suit injunction should be granted:

  (a) whether the defendants are amenable to the jurisdiction of the Singapore court;